ACAD-UofA/Guide-to-manipulating-PLINK-EIG-and-VCF-files/README.md

 ## Using PLINK
 * Keep the PLINK 1.9 manual handy: https://www.cog-genomics.org/plink/1.9/
 * DO NOT use the conda versions of PLINK, there are many bugs and issues with scrambling data.
-* PLINK is in general very annoying, reccommend to manipulate data in VCF or in EIGENSTRAT formats where possible.
+* PLINK is in general very annoying, I recommend manipulating data in VCF or in EIGENSTRAT formats where possible.
 * There are many functions PLINK will do to your data by default, so find the flags necessary to turn off these functions.
 * PLINK will by default re-calculate what it thinks are the major and minor alleles in your data based on the dataset you give it, and then change the alleles around in your data accodingly.

-Some useful ones I use: \
+Some common ones I use: \
 - `--keep-allele-order`	Use this EVERY SINGLE TIME you call a plink command, otherwise the order of Allele1 and Allele2 may (or probably will) be flipped in your data. \
 - `--allow-no-sex` 	PLINK will default to removing individuals that have unassigned sex, use this to force it to keep them. \
 - `--snps-only` 		Removes indels from your variant data and keeps only snps \